RedTurtle/rt.purge/README.txt

             }
             ....

-    Be sure that the "*acl purge*" is the equal to the host name used to call Varnish.
+    Be sure that the "*acl purge*" is equal to the host name used to call Varnish.

     Take a look at the example .vcl file provided with the product.